ironplc/ironplc/CONTRIBUTING.md

 # Contributing

+Contributions are very welcome.
+This guide will help you understand how to contribute to IronPLC.
+The guide assumes you are familiar with Git source code control, especially on GitHub.

-There are several components to IronPLC:
+There are several components to IronPLC and you can think of this repository as a single repository that hosts all of components:

 * the compiler
 * the Visual Studio Code Extension

 See `CONTRIBUTING.md` in `compiler` and `integrations` for more information about how to develop each component.

 ## Developing

-Continuous integration tests enforce what is important.
+Continuous integration tests enforce what is important and enable high-quality weekly snapshots that are 100% hand-off.
+It just works.

 The full test suite is defined in GitHub actions workflow.
-You can the full Linux-only tests locally using [act](https://github.com/nektos/act) (requires Docker).
+Using Docker and [act](https://github.com/nektos/act), you can run the full Linux-only integration tests locally.
+The full set of tests is slow to run - in most cases you will want to run component-specific tests because they are much faster to execute.

 Follow the steps described in the [act](https://github.com/nektos/act) repository to install `act`.
 Then run the following to execute the integration